 It is also important that the cat has things to do when she wakes up.
 For example, if she has toys to play with, or some hidden toys for her to find.
 Perhaps leave some paper bags or cardboard boxes for her to entertain herself, so she doesn't feel bored and start meowing to get attention.
 Also it is a good idea to leave some biscuits around for her to eat, or hide a few biscuits or treats for her to find.
 In this way, not only will she have something to munch until her regular feeding time, but also searching for her treats will keep her entertained, and therefore she is less likely to begin meowing.

 If she is an older cat it might be a good idea if she is not left alone at night, for example being left downstairs while her humans are sleeping upstairs.
 It can help reassure her if she is able to get to her human's room if she wants to.
 With older cats, it's also possible that louder meowing (at any time of day) could be due to some loss of hearing, so it would be worth asking your vet to test her hearing on her next visit.
 Your cat's eyesight may not be as good as that of a younger cat.
 Plugging in night lights at points where she needs to navigate to in the dark, will save her getting lost or confused.
+If your senior cat sometimes seems bewildered, check out these advice pages on elderly cat care:

 The most important thing is that the cat learns that meowing doesn't get her anywhere.
 So you must try to ignore her, and not to give in one night and try again the next.
 This will confuse the cat and it will simply make things worse.
 Ignoring the cat means that you don't even talk to her, pet her or even look at her as she might see this kind of behaviour as getting the attention she was meowing for in the first place.
 Solutions such as burying one's self under the covers, wearing earplugs or listening to music etc. can be tried as long as the human doesn't give in to the cat's night cries.
 After a few nights (depending on the individual cat) she will have learned that meowing doesn't work, and it is also possible in some cases to adapt to her human's sleeping routine.